clarefmccann/clarefmccann.github.io/content/resources-i-like/learning-code/index.markdown

 {{< panel name="Command Line" >}}

-I use terminal for more than I should...
-I used to be intimidated but once I started working with more complex data and larger projects I had to learn.

-One thing you can do is just open it up and start to hop around your machine (local or remote).

-You can also customize your terminal to your liking -- see [charles dobson's post](https://medium.com/@charlesdobson/how-to-customize-your-macos-terminal-7cce5823006e) for a step-by-step tutorial
+You can customize your terminal to your liking -- see [charles dobson's post](https://medium.com/@charlesdobson/how-to-customize-your-macos-terminal-7cce5823006e) for a step-by-step tutorial

 KEY COMMANDS: